oils-for-unix/oils/doc/osh-manual.md

 List them all with `set -o` and `shopt -p`.
 Other than syntax, there's no essential difference between the two kinds.

-#### shopt -s all:strict is Recommended
+#### shopt -s strict:all is Recommended

 OSH adds more options on top of those provided by POSIX and bash.
-It has  a shortcut `shopt -s all:strict` which turns on many options at once:
+It has  a shortcut `shopt -s strict:all` which turns on many options at once:

 - `errexit`, `nounset` (`sh` modes to get more errors)
 - `pipefail` and `inherit_errexit` (`bash` modes to get more errors)